kezenator/adventofcode/README.md

 9. Interesting puzzle.
 I totally stuffed up the moving algorithm.
     Finally got there.
 Not impressed - but just goes to show how slow perhaps I am this week.
+10. OK Not really fun.
+At this stage, I'm not 100% sure if this comms device CPU and CRT is going to be used again this year or not.